 A Harrapan City

 Dholavira flourished as a major outpost of the Harrapan civilization for 1,200 years from 3,000 BCE to 1,800 BCE.
-It was on the banks of two seasonal rivers that provided navigational channels to the Sea for its residents.
-The ingenuity of the Harrapan people is evident in the city’s elaborate water storage and distribution systems as well as a system of dams and water channels to move the water from nearby rivers to their reservoirs.
-They were able to harness rainwater and store it in underground reservoirs for use by their residents.
-Their ability to conserve and manage water sets them apart from other Harrapan cities.
+It was on the banks of two seasonal rivers that provided navigational channels to the Sea to its residents.
+Dholavira’s elaborate water storage and distribution systems together with a system of dams and water channels display the ingenuity of the Harrapan people.
+This elaborate infrastructure was built to harness rainwater and store it in underground reservoirs.
+Compared to other outposts of the Harrapan period, Dholavira’s ability to conserve and manage water effectively is commendable.